 Can you even call it a White Elephant gift exchange if there are no gag gifts in the mix?
 I think not!

 In some ways, a gag gift is the hardest to make yourself because it requires some imagination.
 On the other hand, craftsmanship isn’t necessarily as important for something that’s meant to be funny.
-Here are three examples of gag gifts that most people could easily make themselves:
+Here are some examples of gag gifts that most people could easily make themselves:

 - Redneck Wine Glass (mason jar glued to a candle stick)